tsuyoshicho/codic-web.vim/README.md

 ### Web Access

-If you set API token to `g:codic_token`, use codic web service access.
+If you set API token to `g:codicweb_token`, use codic web service access.

 Need `curl`, `wget`, or work `Python`.